usman-7455/transport_managment_system/README.md

 ## How to Run

 1. **Open with Visual Studio**:
-   - Double-click `transport_management_system.sln` to open the project in Visual Studio.
+   - Double-click `transport_management_system.vcxproj` to open the project in Visual Studio.

 2. **Build the project**:
    - Go to `Build > Build Solution` (or press `Ctrl + Shift + B`).